ktoso/rx-wiki/What's-different-in-2.0.md

 # Javadoc

-The official javadoc pages for 2.x is hosted at http://reactivex.io/RxJava/2.x/javadoc/
+The official Javadoc pages for 2.x is hosted at http://reactivex.io/RxJava/2.x/javadoc/

 # Nulls